zeroluck/docs/sources/admin-guide/configuration/index.md

 ## Disable captcha for registration form

-Upon activating this feature, the default Captcha will be removed from the registration form.
+Upon activating this feature, the default captcha will be removed from the registration form.

 ## Configure Registration Form Attributes